-Born in Venezuela, from Ecuadorian parents, I grew up in New York City.
-My commitment to social justice has led me to pursue a doctorate in Ethnic Studies at UC San Diego.
+Born in Venezuela, from Ecuadorian parents, and raised in New York City, I have forged a hemispheric connection throughout the Americas that is critical of bounded nation-state formations.
+My commitment to social justice has led me to pursue a doctorate in Ethnic Studies at the University of California, San Diego.
 I received a Master’s in Hispanic Languages and Literature from Stony Brook University and a Master’s in Women’s Gender and Sexuality Studies from The Ohio State University.
 My academia.edu website is here.

 Currently, I am an Assistant Professor at the University of Maryland, Baltimore County in the Department of Gender, Women’s & Sexuality Studies.
 I teach Introduction to GWST, Feminist Methodologies, Transnational Feminist Film, and Gender, Human Rights + Political Violence in Latin America.

 My current book project, Uncovering the Virgen del Panecillo: Quito’s Postcolonial Urban Transformation & Decolonial Future Imaginaries examines the political and symbolic importance of the monument of the Virgen del Panecillo in a postcolonial cultural research study of how public monuments come to represent and often reproduce national imaginations which are then mapped onto national territories.

 The Virgen del Panecillo is a 41-meter-tall statue of the Virgin of Immaculate Conception, which was constructed in 1976 in Quito, Ecuador’s historical city center.
 She stands on top of El Panecillo, a 200-meter-high hill in central Quito, where the Inkan sun temple Yavirak once stood tall and is one of Quito’s most popular tourist attractions.